kimswe/oxyplot.github.io/documentation/axes.md

 ### DateTimeAxis
 This will show date/time values on the axis.

 If you are adding `DataPoint`s to a series, the `DateTime` values should be converted to numeric values by the `DateTimeAxis.ToDouble` method.
+Notice if you have imported the WPF (etc) namespace, `OxyPlot.Wpf.DateTimeAxis` is not the class to use.
+The `ToDouble` method is defined in `OxyPlot.Axes.DateTimeAxis`.

 ``` csharp
 mySeries.Points.Add(new DataPoint(DateTimeAxis.ToDouble(myDateTime),myValue))